Croatia men's national handball team: A series of poor results (1996–2002)

 After winning the Olympic gold medal on 4 August 1996 it was followed by a slow decline in the Croatian national team and the change of generations in which the handball players were far from winning a medal.
 It started when Croatia was knocked-out in the round of 16 of the World Championships.
 In Japan in 1997, Croatia was knocked out by Spain 31:25 and was ranked in 13th place.
 In Egypt 1999 they were knocked-out by Yugoslavia 30:23 leaving Croatia in 10th place.
 In France 2001 the national team would lose in the next round after two extra time (4 × 5 minutes) stopped Ukraine 37:34 (29: 29/33: 33) finishing in 9th place.
 At the European Championships in 1998, 2000 and 2002 finished in 8th, 6th and 16th place.
 Croatia in 2000 hosted the European Championship, they had high expectations from this tournament but they weren't fulfilled.
 After the defeat from Slovenia in the match for fifth place Croatia took only 6th place and failed to qualify for the 2000 Olympic Games in Sydney.
 The national team is also lost its ability to defend the gold from Atlanta in Sydney.

-First Červar era (2002–2010)
+World Champions and Olympic Winners

 Once the team reached bottom with their results, being ranked last or in 16th place at the 2002 European Championship, in March 2002 the Federation entrusted Lino Červar and with him the team that suffered a seven-year drought medal in two years was created into the world champions and Olympic winners.
 In the period between these two gold medals Croatia is still ranked 4th place at the European Championships in 2004 in Slovenia.
 With Červar in charge Croatia would be at the top of the handball world.